pankaj-14oct/CakesBuyPlatform/replit.md

 A full-stack cake ordering platform built with React frontend and Express backend, featuring customizable cakes, photo cake options, admin dashboard, and delivery management.

 ## Recent Changes
+- **2025-01-19**: Migration to Replit completed successfully - all services operational with database connectivity
+- **2025-01-19**: Added 3 sample orders with various addon combinations for testing and demonstration
 - **2025-01-19**: Enhanced vendor dashboard with addon images and improved layout - vendors can now see visual references for all addons
 - **2025-01-19**: Added images field to addons schema and enriched order data to include addon images from database
 - **2025-01-19**: Improved order item cards with better visual design, color-coded details, and enhanced addon display sections